mgurley/inav/README.md

 ## Create the Databases (Step 2)
 <ol>
-  <li>Create the Patient Study Calendar database.
+  <li>Create the PSC database.
 Replace the name 'study_calendar_staging' in the following steps if you prefer a different name.</li>
   <ol>
     <li>Login to PostgreSql with a user appropriate to your environment.<br /><code>psql -U postgres -W</code></li>
     <li><code>CREATE DATABASE study_calendar_staging;</code></li>